Bloc/workshop-curriculum/courses/ruby-primer/01-level-getting-started/02-method-definition/body.md

 end
 ```

 In Ruby, a method definition begins with `def` and ends with `end`. `def` stands for "define" and initiates the method.

 The code that determines what the method will return is written between the `def` and `end` statements.

 The name of the method above is `hello`.
-To call a method, you simply type the name of the method.
+To call a method, you type the name of the method.
 By calling the method after `puts` you are instructing the computer to execute the code written in the `hello` method, and print it to the screen with `puts`.

-> We use the `=>` symbol to represent what the method will return.
-It is not code.
+Lastly, the last line of code in a method is _usually_ the return value.
+Some exceptions apply, but for now, assume that the value at the bottom of the method is what the method returns.
+In our example, `hello` returns the string value, "Hello world!"

+Print the result of calling `hello` by adding a `puts` statement at **section 2** of your sample code.

 ```ruby
 puts hello
 => "Hello world!"
 ```

+> We use the `=>` symbol to represent what the method will return.
+It is not code.